The best deals in the 2022 January sales – follow live

 January sales 2022 - live: Best New Year’s Day deals from JD Sports, Currys, Amazon, Apple and more

 Didn’t get everything you wanted on your Christmas list?
-Here’s your chance to bag a bargain
+New Year’s Day is your chance to bag a bargain

 ‘Tis the season for sales.
 While the Black Friday and Boxing Day bonanzas may be over and gone, there’s still plenty of time to bag a bargain on everything from headphones and coffee machines to make-up and trainers.